 Mealybugs

 Noticing some white fuzzy insects on your plants?
-Mealybugs are a real pain and can arise when over-watering or over-feeding your prostrata.
+Mealybugs are a real pain and can arise when over-watering or over-feeding your Peperomia prostrata.
 Treat your plant with an alcohol solution to kill and repel these pesky bugs.

 Spider Mites

 Another indoor critter, you don’t want near your plants.
 Spider-mite infestations can be tricky as they can spread.
-Be sure to move your prostrata plant away from other plants when treating.
+Be sure to move your plant away from other plants when treating.

-Peperomia Prostrata Application in Your Home
+Peperomia prostrata Application in Your Home

 This vining perennial is perfect for most indoor applications.
 As long as it’s getting the right amount of light, it’ll be fairly happy and as it doesn’t need daily care, it’s even a great choice for business or work spaces.

-Use your prostrata plants in:
+Use your Peperomia prostrata in:

-- Hanging Baskets.
+• Hanging Baskets.
 Whether in your bathroom, kitchen or bedroom, hanging baskets are cool and look great with long, spindly plants.

 String of Turtles Frequently Asked Questions